Authority: Board of Trustees

 3.2.1 The University will initiate its own disciplinary proceedings against a student or employee when the violation of applicable law or University policies concerning illegal drugs is deemed to affect the interests of the University.
 The University may also refer matters to law enforcement for prosecution.

 3.2.2 A student or employee found to have violated applicable law or University policies concerning illegal drugs may be required to participate in a drug education and counseling program, consent to regular drug testing, and accept such other conditions and restrictions, including a program of community service, as the Chancellor or the Chancellor’s designee deems appropriate.
-Refusal or failure to abide by such conditions and restrictions may result in additional disciplinary action.
+Refusal or failure to abide by such conditions and restrictions may result in additional corrective or disciplinary action.